 Get Your Groove On

 Besides beer, Denver is really known for its indie music scene.
-Home to legendary Red Rocks, the most acoustically perfect, naturally occurring amphitheatre in the world, major artists consider performing at the outdoor venue mecca.
+Home to legendary Red Rocks, the most acoustically perfect, naturally occurring amphitheater in the world, major artists consider performing at the outdoor venue mecca.
 See a show if you can, but if not, you can still pay homage to the incredible landscape.
 You can hike the area, or if you come in the summer, attend one of their other events like Yoga on the Rocks, Fitness on the Rocks, or Film on the Rocks, where they show cult movie classics under a blanket of stars.

 Root for the Home Team